Credit score guide

 What is a credit score?

-A credit score is a number that estimates your creditworthiness based on your credit history over the last few years.
-“Credit history” means everything from how many credit cards you have, to your outstanding loans, to how timely you are with your monthly repayments.
+A credit score is a number that estimates your creditworthiness.
+It's based on your credit history over the last few years.

-In terms of buying a house, lenders assess your credit score when you apply for one of their mortgages to decide whether you’re likely to repay the loan.
+When buying a house, lenders use your credit score to decide if you’re likely to repay the loan.

 What is a good credit score?

-If you have a track record of paying your bills and credit on time, you’ll be judged to have a good credit score.
+If you have a track record of paying your bills and credit on time, a lender will see you as having a good credit score.

-This gives you an advantage when applying for a mortgage, as lenders will deem you a safe bet to lend to.
+This helps when you apply for a mortgage, as lenders will view you as safe to lend to.

-With a better credit rating, you’ll get a better chance at accessing the more competitive rates compared to customers who apply with lower credit scores.
+With a better credit rating, you’ll have more of a chance to get competitive rates than people with lower scores.

-If you’ve defaulted on a loan it will leave a mark on your credit score.
+If you fail to repay a loan it will leave a mark on your credit score.

-A County Court Judgement (CCJ), a court order registered against you if you fail to pay money that you owe, would also have an impact.
+You could get a County Court Judgement (CCJ) court order if you fail to pay money that you owe.
+This would affect your credit score.

 The impact of some missed payments are more severe than others.
-It sounds obvious, but paying your rent a couple of days late would not be treated as seriously as going bankrupt.
+A lender may not take paying your rent a couple of days late as seriously as going bankrupt.